 Raising the age means including 17-year-olds in the juvenile justice system.
 Right now, Missouri is one of only five states that automatically prosecute all 17-year-olds as adults — even for the most minor offenses.

 BREAKING: SB793 has passed both chambers of the Missouri Legislature, making Missouri the 46th state to Raise the Age!
 Thank you to Sen. Wallingford, Rep. Schroer, and all the advocates who made this possible.

 How do we do it?

-In the 2017 legislative session, Raise the Age Missouri supports Senate Bill 40 and House Bill 274.
-These two bills are common-sense solutions that will bring most 17-year-olds into the juvenile justice system, holding kids accountable in juvenile court, while still allowing 17-year-olds accused of the most serious offenses to be prosecuted as adults.
+HB1255 and SB793 have been filed for the 2018 legislative session.
+These bills support bringing 17-year-olds into the juvenile justice system, holding kids accountable in juvenile court, while still allowing 17-year-olds accused of the most serious offenses to be prosecuted as adults.
+Support HB1255 and SB793!